 The body of knowledge around the novel coronavirus is evolving rapidly.
 Articles don’t have to be very old before they can no longer be considered current.

 Is it a joke?

 Usually satire is fairly obvious, but not always.
 If something seems too over the top, it may not be intended to be serious.
 In relation to health news, this probably isn’t that much of an issue.

 Check your biases

 People have all kinds of views on mainstream medicine that may colour how they interpret health news.
 Political bias can also be an issue.
 Government leaders, regardless of their political leanings, aren’t qualified to talk about health matters unless they’re getting their information from public health officials.
 Even if you favour a politician ideologically, it’s still important to consider whether they have the background knowledge to support what they’re saying.
 If it’s not clear where their public health information is coming from, they may be sharing opinions rather than stating facts, and those are two very different things.

 The infographic suggests ask a librarian, but that’s not particularly accessible these days.
 There are a lot of fact-checking websites, though; these may be helpful in terms of evaluating statements coming from politicians about the pandemic.
 When it comes to public health experts, the World Health Organization is a good place to go for information.
 Despite the U.S. decision to cut off funding, the W.H.O. is still the organization that is the most in the know about what’s happening with this pandemic on a global scale.
 Your national and local public health authorities are also a good place to go.

 In addition to those tips, from a mental health perspective, I think it’s important to set boundaries around news consumption.
-The internet makes it so easy to get sucked down the rabbit hole.
+The internet makes it so easy to get sucked down the rabbit hole, especially when it comes to fake health news.
 I’ve limited myself to one news outlet that I consider trustworthy, and I check it once a day for no more than half an hour.